kalisio/feathers-distributed/README.md

 3) As the library also relies on cote components to publish/subscribe events, and **these components take some time to initialize**, there is also a publication delay (`publicationDelay` option in ms, defaults to 10s) that is respected before publishing app services once initialized.

+4) In order to make service discovery [more reliable](https://github.com/kalisio/feathers-distributed/issues/80) (but with a small overhead) you can publish services on a regular basis with the heartbeat interval (`heartbeatInterval` option in ms, defaults to none).

 ### Environment variables

 Some options can be directly provided as environment variables: